MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

 ### ModelTableColumn Object

 Represent a single column in the **ModelTable** object.
 Used when programmatically creating relationships.
-Table 25 lists the properties of the **ModelTableColumn** object.
+The following table lists the properties of the **ModelTableColumn** object.

- **Table 25.
-Properties of the ModelTableColumn object**

 |**Property**|**Read/Write**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|